embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 let style = TextStyleBuilder::new().baseline(Baseline::Top).build();
 ```

+## The `embedded-graphics-core` crate

+Some of the more stable items in `embedded-graphics` have been moved to the new [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate.
+This crate is intended to be used by display drivers, text renderers, image libraries and other crates that extend the functionality of `embedded-graphics`.

+Application authors should continue to use the `embedded-graphics` crate.
+All items from `embedded-graphics-core` are reexported in `embedded-graphics`.

+`embedded-graphics-core` will change over time, however it will change at a much slower rate than `embedded-graphics` itself, and will likely release fewer breaking changes.
+This will provide more stability and compatability for the wider embedded-graphics ecosystem, whilst allowing non-core features of embedded-graphics to evolve at a faster pace.
+The same version of embedded-graphics-core may be used for multiple major versions of embedded-graphics.

 ## For display driver authors

-Driver authors should use `DrawTarget` exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.
+Driver authors should use `DrawTarget` exported by the [`embedded-graphics-core`](#the-embedded-graphics-core-crate) crate to integrate with embedded-graphics.

 `DrawTarget` now uses an associated type for the target color instead of a type parameter.
 As this can be a limitation versus older code which implements `DrawTarget` for e.g. `C: Into<Rgb565>`, the `color_converted` method can be used to create a draw target which converts the drawable's color format to the display's color format.

 The `DrawTarget` trait now has an additional bound on the `Dimensions` trait to replace the removed `size` method.
 By using the `Dimensions` trait the drawable area of a draw targets can be positioned freely and is no longer limited to start in the origin at `(0, 0)`.
 But for display drivers it is recommended that the drawable area does start at `(0, 0)`.
-To simplify implementation and provide a type level guarantee that the drawable area starts at the origin ,`OriginDimensions` can be implemented instead of `Dimensions`.
+To simplify implementation and provide a type level guarantee that the drawable area starts at the origin, `OriginDimensions` can be implemented instead of `Dimensions`.
 The `Dimensions` trait is automatically implemented for all types that implement `OriginDimensions`.

+Note that `Dimensions` and `OriginDimensions` should be imported from `embedded-graphics-core`, not `embedded-graphics`.
+See the [relevant section](#the-embedded-graphics-core-crate) for more details.

 For example, the `SSD1306` driver using the on/off `BinaryColor` would change as follows: